Fast and Scalable Cellwise-Robust Ensembles for High-Dimensional Data: Simulation Study

 \subsection{Results}

 The simulation grid encompasses a wide array of configurations across various contamination proportions, sparsity levels, and signal-to-noise ratios.
-To synthesize these results robustly, we first computed average relative ranks, providing a summary of overall performance stability.
+To synthesize these results, we compute average relative ranks, which provide a concise summary of performance across settings.

-As detailed in Table \ref{tab:sim_cellwise} for the cellwise and mixture scenarios, the proposed FSCRE framework consistently achieved the top rank (1.0 to 1.2) for predictive accuracy (MSPE) while maintaining a highly competitive balance of recall and precision.
-By contrast, the single-model robust estimators, Sparse-S and CR-Lasso, yielded consistently poor MSPE rankings.
-This degradation highlights a known vulnerability of non-convex global optimization in high dimensions: when confronted with severe block-collinearity and structured contamination, highly irregular optimization surfaces frequently prevent convergence to a generalizable minimum, yielding high-variance predictions.
+As detailed in Table~\ref{tab:sim_cellwise} for the cellwise and mixture scenarios, the proposed FSCRE framework consistently attains the best average rank (approximately $1.0$--$1.2$) in predictive accuracy (MSPE), while maintaining a competitive balance of recall and precision.
+These results suggest that FSCRE is well-suited to settings with strong block collinearity and structured contamination, where combining information across disjoint sub-models can help capture complementary signal components and yield stable out-of-sample performance.
+In comparison, approaches based on a single global optimization may be more sensitive to these data characteristics, which can translate into less stable predictive accuracy.

-To visualize absolute performance, Figure \ref{fig:sim_mspe} details the MSPE distribution for the top competitive methodologies under a representative \textit{Mixture Correlation} scenario.
-Because MSPE is scaled by the noise variance, the theoretical lower bound is 1.0.
-Across varying SNRs and sparsity levels, FSCRE consistently demonstrates the lowest median prediction error, tightly approaching this bound using only $K=10$ deterministic sub-models.
-This superior accuracy stems directly from its variable selection properties (Figure \ref{fig:sim_rcpr}).
-Comparing FSCRE strictly against the DDC-EN pipeline highlights the fundamental advantage of competitive partitioning.
-By forcing candidate variables to compete across disjoint sub-models, FSCRE effectively regularizes against false discoveries to yield substantially higher precision, while simultaneously avoiding the extreme greediness of standard penalized methods to achieve higher recall.
+To visualize absolute performance, Figure~\ref{fig:sim_mspe} shows the MSPE distributions for the leading methods under a representative \textit{Mixture Correlation} scenario.
+Because MSPE is scaled by the noise variance, the theoretical lower bound is $1.0$.
+Across SNRs and sparsity levels, FSCRE attains the lowest median prediction error and is typically closest to this bound using only $K=10$ deterministic sub-models.
+This predictive performance is consistent with its variable selection behavior (Figure~\ref{fig:sim_rcpr}).
+In particular, relative to the single-model cellwise-robust baseline (CellRLARS), FSCRE achieves markedly higher recall and more stable precision, suggesting that relying on a single greedy path can be unreliable in the presence of dense collinearity and contamination.
+Moreover, the competitive allocation of predictors across disjoint sub-models appears to temper false discoveries while retaining relevant variables, leading to an improved balance of precision and recall compared with standard penalized baselines such as DDC-EN.